 The Gray Fossil Site and Museum at ten years

-The tenth anniversary of the opening of the Museum finds it a mature institution with extensive public outreach and a history of contributions within the field of vertebrate paleontology.
+The tenth anniversary of the opening of the Museum finds it a mature institution with extensive public outreach and a history of contributions within the field of vertebrate paleontology and other disciplines.
 Many local students, and volunteers of all ages are employed.

 Overview of the present excavation area.
 The "Mastodon Pit" is currently being excavated on the right.
 The yellowish material, weathered Gray Site clays, yields poorly preserved mastodon material.
 In some cases there is little remaining outside of tooth enamel.
 The middle left structure used to cover the "Rhino Pit"

 A closer look at the active part of the excavation.
 Yellow is Mastodon remains, blue is any other fossil material.
 The mastodon remains appear to be concentrated around the angular boulders of the dense dolomitic country rock, however any causitive relation may be difficult to establish.

 All excavated material is bagged and screened by a large volunteer staff in water filled basins using specially designed and manufactured screening boxes.
 Anything too large to pass through a window-screen sized mesh is examined and later picked through with a binocular microscope in the laboratory.
 A multitude of small bones and fragments are recovered.
 Small polished stones interpreted to be gastroliths from birds have also been found.

 Laboratory from the perspective of the public viewing area.
 The long picture window overlooks the fossil dig.

 Plaster jacket holding a very elongate mastodon skull moved to the laboratory.
 In life the tusks were attached to the far end.
 There is a gray tooth visible sticking out near the far right edge.

 The laboratory area during a tour, with a volunteer working.
 Note the huge mastodon mandible partly concealed behind the light supports.
 See below.